The Equivariance Criterion in a Linear Model for Fixed-X Cases: Future Work and Discussion

-The form of $X$ is quite flexible in our setup as in \ref{NormalModel2}, one can choose $n_i$ arbitrarily, where \ref{NormalModel} is a special case.
 In terms of estimating the coefficient vector, the form of $X$ doesn’t have much impact on the MRE solution and thus \ref{NormalModel} gives a simple path to the MRE solution.
-However, to estimate the covariance matrix, it is essential to choose the form and thus decide the size of each population.
+However, to estimate the condensed covariance matrix, it is essential to choose the form and thus decide the size of each population.
 In an experimental design setting, one would usually use $n=kp$, where $k$ is an integer, and $n_i=k$.
 Such a form is recommended both for its symmetry and computation convenience, which also is a special case of a seemingly unrelated regression (SUR) problem with a known correlation matrix.
-However, one can convert a SUR problem back into the setting $n_i=k$ and functional equivariance guarantees that the MRE solution is of a corresponding form.
-In this sense, our model is more general than a SUR model used in \citet{KurataMatsuura2016,MatsuuraKurata2020}.

-We have discussed the best equivariant estimators for the coefficient vector and the covariance matrix for a normal linear model specially tuned for equivariance criterion, where the commonly used one is a special example.
+We have discussed the best equivariant estimators for the coefficient vector and the condensed covariance matrix for a normal linear model specially tuned for equivariance criterion, where the commonly used one is a special example.
 Such a model requires a bigger transformation group, which, in turn, will result in a smaller set of equivariant decision rules, where the MRE estimator exists.
 Interestingly, \citet{WuYang2002} has shown that the commonly used single location-scale transformation induces too many equivariant decision rules under $L_q$ that there is no MRE estimator for the covariance matrix.
-Meanwhile, each population inside the normal model is the linear model commonly used in literature and the resulted estimators for each population are the traditional MRE ones, which are equivalent to the least square solutions. \citet{KurataMatsuura2016,MatsuuraKurata2020} used the same transformation group for the SUR model, where a $p$-dimensional distribution family was considered and samples comes from such a single multivariate population.
+Meanwhile, each population inside the normal model is the linear model commonly used in literature and the resulted estimators for each population are the traditional MRE ones, which are equivalent to the least square solutions. \citet{KurataMatsuura2016,MatsuuraKurata2020,MatsuuraKurata2021,MatsuuraKurata2024,Matsuura2025Best} used the same transformation group for the SUR model, where a $p$-dimensional distribution family was considered and samples comes from such a single multivariate population.